-A tummy tuck is a procedure that focuses on the loose abdominal tissue that sits around the front and sides of your body.
-A belt lipectomy, or body lift, does the same job, but covers the entire circumference of your torso.
-This means any loose skin around the hips, lower back, and buttocks will also be taken care of.
-Both procedures will deal with tightening of the underlying muscles.
+A tummy tuck is a procedure that focuses on front and sides of your mid-section.
+A belt lipectomy, or circumferential body lift, does the same job, but covers the entire circumference of your lower torso.
+This means any loose skin around the hips, lower back, and buttocks are also taken care of.
+Both procedures deal with tightening of the underlying muscles.

 When to Consider a Belt Lipectomy